m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-04-05-CRTO_Exam_Review.md

 ## Course Review

-[RTO (Red Team Ops) by zeropoint security](https://www.zeropointsecurity.co.uk/red-team-ops/overview) in short is a hands on course that teaches you how to operate and perform Core Fundamental Red Team Operations using Cobalt Strike.
+[RTO (Red Team Ops) by Zeropoint Security](https://www.zeropointsecurity.co.uk/red-team-ops/overview) in short is a hands on course that teaches you how to operate and perform Core Fundamental Red Team Operations using Cobalt Strike.
 It is divided into several modules with most modules corresponding to a common MITRE Red Team attack tactic.
 Some modules are accompanied with videos demonstrating the concept in the practice lab demonstrated by [@Rasta_Mouse](https://twitter.com/_rastamouse?lang=en) himself.

 ### Course Highlights